amcolash/kotor-gui-editor/README.md

 ## Basic Usage

 This application allows for modifying KotOR (and possibly TSL) `.gui` files.
 In general I tried to make the UI intuitive and easy enough to follow.
 Make a issue if you need more detailed docs.

+### Getting the Latest Version

+You can get the latest release from the [releases page](https://github.com/amcolash/kotor-gui-editor/releases).

 ### Load in Game Assets